Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

    > - The relation returned by division operator will have attributes = (All attributes of A – All Attributes of B)
    > - The relation returned by division operator will return those tuples from relation A which are associated to every B’s tuple.

-# 9 Advanced Queries II
+# 9 Advanced Queries II: EXISTS

 ## JOIN